titumozammel/operational-silence-framework/README.md

 ## KPI Governance

-KPIs should measure **capacity recovery and business value**, not operational activity.

-Suggested measurement areas include:

-- Operational Noise Reduction
+Operational Silence should be measured by improvements in Human Energy and organizational capability rather than operational activity alone.

+The framework recommends monitoring four strategic outcomes:

 - Human Energy Recovery
+- Human Energy Development
-- Execution Capacity
+- Sustainable Capacity
-- Self-Service Adoption
-- Business Cycle Time
-- Sustainable Business Value
+- Sustainable Execution Capacity

+These indicators demonstrate whether Operational Silence is strengthening the organization's ability to execute sustainably and create long-term business value.

 ---